self-improvements/study-springframework/spring-batch/README.md

 This object stores the changes of each chunk process (including `Tasklet`) in buffer and updates its state with `StepExecution.apply(StepContribution)` before chunk commit. `StepExecution` creates this.

+### ExecutionContext

+This object has the states of `JobExecution` and `StepExecution` and can be shared in the scope.
+Those are serialized to JSON and stored into the database as metadata for spring batch maintenance.
+This is normally used when `Job` restarts.

+##### Shared scope

+`JobExecution` has a `ExecutionContext` and it can be shared to other steps, but not other jobs.
+`StepExecution` has a `ExecutionContext` and it can't be shared to other steps.